Netflix’s Kaleidoscope: Is the TV Show Based on a Real Heist?

 Netflix’s ‘Kaleidoscope’ is a heist thriller that follows a non-linear narrative of storytelling to take its audience on a thrilling ride.
 The story begins at different points for every viewer, taking a different route to the finale that is common for everyone.
 In between this, the audience gets to meet a group of thieves who come together to execute the heist of a lifetime.
 Created by Eric Garcia, ‘Kaleidoscope’ is further grounded in reality due to the lack of a specific order to the story as we meet different characters at different points and see them in a unique light.
 The difficulties that the crew faces in planning and executing the heist also make it a believable story.
-If you are wondering whether such a heist really took place and if ‘Kaleidoscope’ is based on a true story, then here’s what you should know about it.
+If you are wondering whether such a heist really took place and if ‘Kaleidoscope’ is inspired by a true story, then here’s what you should know about it.

 What makes the heist in ‘Kaleidoscope’ interesting is that it takes place in the middle of a raging storm.
 The thieves get away with seven billion dollars worth of unregistered bearer bonds.
 Something similar happened in 2012 when seventy billion dollars worth of undeclared bearer bonds were reported to have been lost in the aftermath of Hurricane Sandy.
 As reported by NY Post, the hurricane led to the flooding of a 10,000-square-foot underground vault, owned by the Depository Trust and Clearing Corp., which was said to have destroyed 1.3 million bonds, stock certificates, and bearer bonds.
 While the exact value of the whole thing was not confirmed, it was presumed that around seventy billion dollars worth of it might have been lost.